-When it comes to the Champaign climate, it can be hard to manage keeping your home cool without spending a lot.
+When it comes to the Champaign weather, it can be difficult to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the ordinary homeowner will spend about half their energy bill on their heating and cooling needs, around $875 a year.
 However, if you’d like to possibly reduce that number, it could be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Some of the savings will be dependent on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.
+Your savings will be dependent on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.

 Of course, newer, energy efficient air conditioners can help take a chunk out of your heating and cooling costs, but don’t diminish the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can significantly improve the performance of your air conditioner.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also say that cleaning and changing air filters can significantly improve the performance of your air conditioner.

 - Add insulation to your attic